How to Knit for Beginners — Easy Step-by-Step Guide

 5. 5

 Repeat step 2 and 3 for the second row, and continue knitting every row until your piece measures approximately 8 inches long.
+This consistent knitting action will create a fabric known as 'garter stitch,' which is characterized by its bumpy, reversible texture and excellent elasticity, making it ideal for dishcloths.

 Step 5: Repeat step 2 and 3 for the second row, and continue knitting every row until yo